Quick Hits

 Aya Hatano, Cansu Ogulmus, Kou Murayama and Hiroaki Shigemasu.

-Thinking About Thinking: People Underestimate How Enjoyable and Engaging Just Waiting Is
+Thinking About Thinking: People Underestimate How Enjoyable and Engaging Just Waiting Is.

 Journal of Experimental Psychology: General, 2022